SFSafeSymbols/SFSafeSymbols/CONTRIBUTING.md

 1. Bump the build num in the `SFSafeSymbols.podspec` and at all places in the `README.md` (Version Badge, Version Badge Alt Text, Installation Instructions).
 2. Update the `CHANGELOG.md` file by changing the *Unreleased* title to the version num and the release date.
 Then add a new *Unreleased* Section on top, maintaining the 3 existing subsections (Added, Changed, Fixed).
 3. Release on GitHub and copy the changelog contents for this version into the release notes on GitHub.
-4. Publish on CocoaPods using `pod trunk push SFSafeSymbols.podspec`.
+4. Publish on CocoaPods using `pod trunk push SFSafeSymbols.podspec --allow-warnings`.